Website Lawsuits & Claims filed by Andres Gomez

 Plaintiff, Complaint for Damages and

 v.
 Injunctive Relief for Violations

 Defendant.
 Act; Unruh Civil Rights Act

 CIV.
 CODE § 55.3

 Plaintiff Andres Gomez (“Plaintiff”) complains of XXXXXXXXXX; (“Defendant”), and alleges as follows:

 1. Plaintiff is a visually-impaired individual and a member of a protected class of persons under the Americans with Disabilities Act.
 Plaintiff Talkback or similar software to navigate websites and applications on electronic devices.
 Plaintiff is legally blind1 and cannot use an electronic device without assistance of screen-reader software (“SRS”).

-2. Defendant XXXXXXXXXXXXXXX, owned or operated xxxxxxxx located in County, California, in March 2021 and August 2021.
+2. Defendant XXXXXXXXXXXXXXX, owned or operated Cline Cellars located in County, California, in March 2021 and August 2021.